starikcetin/Eflatun.SceneReference/README.md

 In runtime, there are no performance penalties.
 The generated file is parsed automatically either upon the first access to the maps from a provider or during `RuntimeInitializeLoadType.BeforeSceneLoad`, whichever comes first.
 It is guaranteed that the generated file is parsed only once.
 Each provider does this for itself, there is no coordination between them.

 In editor, there are also no performance penalties except for one case.
 The generator assigns the map directly to the providers upon every generation.
-This prevents unnecessarily parsing the map file.
-However, if the providers lose the values assigned by the generator due to Unity [reloading the domain](https://docs.unity3d.com/Manual/DomainReloading.html), and some code tries to access the map before the generator runs again, then the providers have to parse the map file themselves.
+This prevents unnecessarily parsing the map file/store.
+However, if the providers lose the values assigned by the generator due to Unity [reloading the domain](https://docs.unity3d.com/Manual/DomainReloading.html), and some code tries to access the map before the generator runs again, then the providers have to parse the map file/store themselves.
 This is what happens in that scenario:

 1. Generator runs and directly assigns the map to the providers.
 2. Something happens which triggers Unity to [reload the domain](https://docs.unity3d.com/Manual/DomainReloading.html).
 3. You access the map from a provider.
 4. Provider checks to see if it still has the map values, and realizes they are lost.
-5. Provider parses the map file.
+5. Provider parses the map file/store.

 ### Scene GUID to Path Map